Slendersdf/Rainfall/level8/walkthrough.md

 0x804a008, 0x804a018
 login
 ```
+*service* grants 16 *service* bytes, and "WTFFFFFFFFFFFFFF" grants also 16 padding bytes, so we get 32 bytes in total
+Therefore, *login* can call the system to get the shell.

 We are now in a shell, we can display the content of the next level's password.